-- 2.4.
-Qualifications of the Program Director
+2.4.
+Qualifications of the Program Director The program director must possess subspecialty expertise and qualifications acceptable to the Review Committee. ^(Core)

-The program director must possess subspecialty expertise and qualifications acceptable to the Review Committee.
-(Core) - 2.4.a.
-The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Pediatrics or subspecialty qualifications that are acceptable to the Review Committee.
-(Core)
+2.4.a.
+The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Pediatrics or by the American Osteopathic Board of Pediatrics, or subspecialty qualifications that are acceptable to the Review Committee. ^(Core)